The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model: Discussion

+In the short-time regime, increasing $n$ merely increases the simulation interval $ t_{\rm max} $, each ancilla qubit contributing a unit of propagation time $\Delta t$.

+If $\lambda = 1$ and complete permutation symmetry is respected, the CSM is described by mean field theory (\ref{self interaction model}), which has self-interaction.
+This nonlinearity generates qubit torsion and other nonrigid distortions of the Bloch ball determined by the couplings $J_\mu$ \cite{190709349,211113477}.
+To see this, write the Hamiltonian in (\ref{self interaction model}) as

-Suppose $V_\mu = (V_1, 0, 0)$.
-Then the nonlinear term in (\ref{mean field hamiltonian for discussion}) generates an $x$ rotation with frequency $2 V_1 x$, where $x = {\rm tr}(X \sigma^1)$ is the projection of the Bloch vector on the $x$ axis.
+where $X$ is the current state of the central (or any other) qubit.
+Suppose $J_\mu = (J_1, 0, 0)$.
+The nonlinear term in (\ref{self interaction hamiltonian discussion}) generates an $x$ rotation with frequency $2 J_1 x$, where $x$ is the projection of the Bloch vector on the $x$ axis.
 States with larger $x$ components rotate faster, and states with negative projections rotate in the opposite direction, twisting the Bloch ball.
-Couplings $(0, V_2, 0)$ and $(0, 0, V_3)$ similarly generate pure torsion about the $y$ and $z$ axes of the Bloch ball.
-These single-axis torsions have been investigated previously \cite{PhysRevLett.81.3992,150706334,211105977}.
-More general couplings $V_\mu = (V_1, V_2, V_3)$ with two or three nonzero components generate higher-order distortions beyond pure torsion,\footnote{Unlike rigid rotations, simultaneous twisting about two perpendicular axes is not equivalent to a twist about an intermediate axis.} which have not been studied.
+Couplings $(0, J_2, 0)$ and $(0, 0, J_3)$ similarly generate pure torsion about the $y$ and $z$ axes of the Bloch ball, respectively.
+Single-axis torsions have been investigated previously \cite{PhysRevLett.81.3992,150706334,211105977}.
+More general couplings $J_\mu = (J_1, J_2, J_3)$ with two or three nonzero components generate higher-order distortions beyond pure torsion, which have not been studied.

+The CSM with $\lambda \neq 1$ is described by the coupled nonlinear equations (\ref{x evolution equation}) and (\ref{y evolution equation}).
+The CSM with $\lambda = 0$ is particularly interesting: In this case the Hamiltonian for the central qubit is

+where, in the large $n$ limit, $Y$ is governed by $H^0$ only.
+Thus, the central qubit interacts with a bath of synchronized ancilla, but produces vanishing reaction on any individual ancilla qubit.
+To use this for information processing, set $H^0 =0$.
+Then $\frac{dY}{dt}=0$ and the resulting Hamiltonian

+implements initial-condition nonlinearity ($ \langle \sigma^\mu \rangle$ is static and fixed by the initial condition).
+Different initial states $\KET{\varphi}$ are subjected to different Hamiltonians.
+If $J_\mu $ is time-independent, these are static Hamiltonians, whereas (\ref{self interaction hamiltonian discussion}) is typically time dependent (because $X$ is).